 all branches of the process.

 Such a diagram helps to illustrate the entire process flow.
 I use it during workshops with business representatives in order to confirm requirements.
 Understanding the process on the basis of a diagram does not require knowledge of methodology and is highly intuitive.
 According to the methodology:

 rectangles are actions performed in the system or at the user’s request,

 rhombuses are processes branching into separate flows,

 circles are events that affect the process (e.g. different types of errors).

 We can see that something is happening in terms of the rectangles.
 The rhombuses separate the two arrows, and I start and finish process modelling with circles.
 Thanks to this diagram, you can see not only the positive path of the process, but also moments at which an error may occur (e.g. while systems communicate).

-The process of purchasing online
+Use case: the process of purchasing online

 Intuitive readability and lack of details is both an advantage and a disadvantage of this diagram, because it does not give any specific information.